hvoecking/media-scraper/README.md

 TODO
 ====
-- Fix formatting of last row on downloading v Do not touch files anymore v Do not split up in subfolders by date anymore to avoid downloading same files multiple times v Set track name in playlist as website title
+x Fix formatting of last row on downloading v Do not touch files anymore v Do not split up in subfolders by date anymore to avoid downloading same files multiple times v Set track name in playlist as website title